Jiansiyu/PRexCRex_GEM/README.md

 * change the data search structure of the 'inputhandler.cpp' so as to decode the PRex data
 * changed the grephic out style

+## Dev Plan
+### Raw display function

+- [ ] Change the Raw Display
+- [ ] in the raw display add the cluster searching
+- [ ] add the text information on the canvas
+- [ ] display the frame size and frame check information

 ## pedestal generator instructions
 ### 1. check the whether the mapping match the prex mapping
 ### 2. change the config/gem.cfg file
     # runType